 However, given the nature of project litigation, the majority of the work consists document review.
 Therein, paralegals develop their attention to detail ability.
 This is a crucial skill, especially if paralegals wish to progress as lawyers in the future.

-Slater & Gordon takes on many high profile shareholder class actions arising from corporate wrongdoing or personal injuries claims class actions.
+Slater and Gordon takes on many high profile shareholder class actions arising from corporate wrongdoing or personal injuries claims class actions.
 A corollary of this is that, the kinds of documents projects paralegals may be exposed to are of a financial or accounting nature (i.e. arrears reports, interest statements and cash-flow projections).
 Initially, this may seem daunting and unfamiliar territory for those without an accounting or finance background.
 Nonetheless, this is an opportunity for paralegals to broaden their horizons and improve their commercial awareness.

 The skills developed in this role are highly transferrable and I believe they placed me in a good stead to obtain my 1st year lawyer role